RigidBit/www2png/README_ENV.md

 The following code goes in the `.env` file within the root folder.

-Be sure to replace all the unpopulated values below with their correct values.
+Be sure to update all values below with their correct values before attempting to use.

 The `.env` file should never be committed!